I’m Sorry, But I Have to Say This

 - occupy, attract, or involve (someone’s interest or attention)

-Speakers know, to be most effective, they must engage their audiences.
-And it doesn’t take a veteran speaker to understand that apologizing does not occupy, attract, or involve someone’s interest or attention.
+Speakers understand that to be most effective, they must engage their audiences.
+And it doesn’t take a veteran speaker to realize that apologizing does not occupy, attract, or involve someone’s interest or attention.
 Then why, oh why, do so many speakers stand in front of their audiences and apologize?

 I cringe every time I hear things like: